-Appraisals are not part of a complete application and guarantees may be approved by FSA, subject to the lender obtaining an acceptable appraisal.
-The lender is responsible for obtaining an acceptable appraisal before loan closing and FSA issuing the loan guarantee.
-SEL's must provide FSA with a copy of the appraisal.
+Appraisals or evaluations of collateral are not part of a complete application and guarantees may be approved by FSA, subject to the lender obtaining an acceptable appraisal or evaluation.
+The lender is responsible for properly documenting the market value of collateral before loan closing and FSA issuing the loan guarantee.
+SEL's must provide FSA with a copy of the appraisal or evaluation.

-Each lender is responsible for using an appraiser who has qualifications for conducting the type of appraisals required for the transaction.
-Real estate appraisals must be completed according to USPAP and any supplemental standards set forth by FSA according to USPAP.
+Each lender is responsible for ensuring that the person completing the appraisal or evaluation has the necessary qualifications.
+Real estate appraisals must be completed according to USPAP.